-Hair loss usually develops gradually and may be patchy or all over (diffuse).
+Hair loss usually develops gradually.
+It may be patchy or all over (diffuse).
 You lose roughly 100 hairs from your head every day.
-The average scalp contains about 100,000 hairs.
+The scalp contains about 100,000 hairs.

 Both men and women tend to lose hair thickness and amount as they age.
-Baldness is not usually caused by a disease.
-It is related to aging, heredity, and changes in the hormome, testosterone.
-Inherited or "pattern baldness" affects many more men than women.
-About one-half of men begin to bald by the time they are 30 years old, and most are either bald or have a balding pattern by age 60.
+This type of baldness is not usually caused by a disease.
+It is related to aging, heredity, and changes in the hormone testosterone.
+Inherited, or pattern baldness, affects many more men than women.
+Male pattern baldness can occur at any time after puberty.
+About 80% of men show signs of male pattern baldness by age 70.

-A sudden physical or emotional stress may cause one-half to three-quarters of the hair throughout your scalp to shed (called Telogen effluvium).
-You will notice hair coming out in handfuls while you shampoo, comb, or run your hands through your hair.
+Physical or emotional stress may cause one half to three quarters of scalp hair to shed.
+This kind of hair loss is called telogen effluvium.
+Hair tends to come out in handfuls while you shampoo, comb, or run your hands through your hair.
 You may not notice this for weeks to months after the episode of stress.
 Hair shedding decreases over 6 to 8 months.
 Telogen effluvium is usually temporary.
 But it can become long-term (chronic).

-Cause of this type of hair loss are:
+Causes of this type of hair loss are:

-Some women ages 30 - 60 may notice a thinning of the hair that affects the entire scalp.
+Some women ages 30 to 60 may notice a thinning of the hair that affects the entire scalp.
 The hair loss may be heavier at first, and then gradually slow or stop.
-There is no known cause for this type of hair loss.
+There is no known cause for this type of telogen effluvium.

-Other possible causes of hair loss, especially if it is in an unusual pattern, include:
+Other causes of hair loss, especially if it is in an unusual pattern, include:

-Hair loss from menopause or childbirth often returns to normal 6 months to 2 years later.
+Hair loss from menopause or childbirth often goes away after 6 months to 2 years.

-For hair loss due to illness (such as fever), radiation therapy, medication use, or other causes, no treatment is necessary.
-The hair will usually grow back when the illness has ended or the therapy is finished.
+For hair loss due to illness (such as fever), radiation therapy, medicine use, or other causes, no treatment is needed.
+Hair usually grows back when the illness ends or the therapy is finished.
 You may want to wear a wig, hat, or other covering until the hair grows back.

 Hair weaves, hair pieces, or changes of hair style may disguise hair loss.
 This is generally the least expensive and safest approach to hair loss.
-Hair pieces should not be sutured to the scalp because of the risk of scars and infection.
+Hair pieces should not be sutured (sewn) to the scalp because of the risk for scars and infection.

 A careful medical history and examination of the hair and scalp are usually enough to diagnose the cause of your hair loss.

-Your doctor will ask detailed questions such as:
+Your provider will ask detailed questions about:

 Tests that may be performed (but are rarely needed) include:

-Ringworm on the scalp may require the use of an oral drug, such as griseofulvin.
-Creams and lotions applied to the affected area may not get into the hair follicles to kill the fungus.
+If you have ringworm on the scalp, you may be prescribed an antifungal shampoo and oral medicine for you to take.
+Applying creams and lotions may not get into the hair follicles to kill the fungus.

 Reviewed By: Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Editorial team.